 This might include:

 - Insulated food carts

 - Banquet carts

 - Thermal insulators

 - Cold packs

 Make sure you have insurance

-Anyone entering the food service industry absolutely must protect themselves with adequate business instance coverage.
+Anyone entering the foodservice industry absolutely must protect themselves with adequate business insurance coverage.

 No matter how great your food is, your business won’t survive without the clientele.
 Here are some things to consider when it comes time to start marketing your catering business.